tho-ols/Amino-acids-body-fat/README.md

 # Amino-acids-body-fat
-Contains versions of analysis plans and code used for statistical analysis
+This repository contains brief research protocols and analysis plans for a research project on amino acids and body fat distribution.
+All versions will be available.
+Upon eventual publication of the work, source code and available datasets will be available in this repository.